A Simple Guide to Confronting with Courage

 1. State your observations

 The first thing you’ll want to think about and communicate is this: What actually happened?
-At first glance this seems pretty straightforward.
-Don’t be fooled my friend – it is not!
+At first glance this seems pretty straightforward but it can be surprisingly challenging to pinpoint.
 You absolutely must think about this beforehand.

 2. Express your feelings